2StepsFr0mHell/playground-rcjturu9/markdowns/welcome.md

 - Shorten one-line functions or methods using fat arrow (`=>`) notation.

 - Use string interpolation to put the value of an expression inside a string literal: `${expression}`.
 If the expression is an identifier, you can skip the braces: `$variableName`.

+## 5) Complete the program

+You're almost there.
+Add methods to speed up and brake and play with your Bicycle.

 ## Solution